trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 </figure>

 The labels supplemented the inventory lists in the records of new arrivals, reducing the amount of object information on the one hand but also containing additional information on the other, like the assignment of a shelf number.
-A label thus described an item's place within the collection and also referred to its overarching classification within a [[taxonomic system|theme.taxonomical-orders]].
+A label thus described an item's place within the collection and also referred to its overarching classification within a [[taxonomic system|theme.taxonomic-orders]].
 This made it possible to mobilise individual specimens but also to circulate the knowledge connected with them – an aspect that, in light of the fact that the items were used on a daily basis in university teaching, was of major significance.

 The inventory books were part of a system of reference that comprised and connected record-keeping media and collection items.
 They secured information about the items while simultaneously ensuring that the items were used. **This was because specimens, just like models or wall charts, had to be found, used, and then stowed away again every day.** Reflecting the fact that the items were embedded within a system of academic knowledge transfer, there were some cases where objects were destroyed through use.
 But how were these losses be recorded?
 The inventories show that the damaged objects were often replaced with equivalent specimens.
 Comments recorded these replacements in writing.
 "Broken and replaced from the holdings of the Royal Zoological Collection.
 6.VI.1907", for example, reads a note that can be found in the record of a wild board skull (_Sus scrofa_ L.) with the number 1396.